mrprotocoll/html-capstone-microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse, and Cindy Shin who is the owner of my project original template design.
+I would like to thank [Microverse](https://www.microverse.org/) , and [Cindy Shin](https://www.behance.net/adagio07) who is the owner of my project original template design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>